flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 #### Speedy memory access

-The second addition were **two exclusive DMAs** (Direct Memory Access) that enable to move data around without the intervention of the CPU (resulting in faster speeds).
+The second group of additions was the **two** exclusive DMAs** (Direct Memory Access) that enable to move data around without the intervention of the CPU (resulting in faster speeds).
 For this design to work, regions of memory are referenced using two different address buses [@cpu-manual]:

 - 24-bit **'A Bus'** controlled by the CPU: Connects the cartridge, CPU and WRAM.
 - 8-bit **'B Bus'** controlled by the S-PPU: Connects the cartridge, CPU, WRAM, S-PPU and the Audio CPU.